Do you want a homemade cleaner for stainless steel appliances? Here’s the way I clean ours with ingredients you already have in your home.

 2. wipe down the Stainless Steel

-I use the clean soapy water dishcloth and I wipe down the entire appliance.
+I use clean soapy water and a dishcloth and I wipe the entire surface.
 Grease particles float through the air while we cook and land all over our kitchen.
-This helps cut the grease sitting on the appliance and glass.
-In addition to that, it works to remove drips, fingerprints and disinfects the surface.
+This helps cut the grease sitting on the appliances and glass.
+In addition to that, it works to remove drips and greasy fingerprints and disinfect the surface.

 I continue wiping down all of my appliances until they are clean.